 - Okumi – Front panel below the collar

 The Contrado Kimono has taken elements from the traditional design, and given them a modern, and wearable twist.
 Cut in the classic “T” shape, with wide, 3/4 length sleeves.
 This garment should fit loosely around the body, with the collar able to be turned up or down.
 We incorporated the silk element, by making Silk Sensation on of the fabric options.
 The belt can be tied to replicate the obi design.

 5 ways how to wear a kimono

 We wanted to take inspiration from this beautiful, and traditional piece, and put a spin on it, so that you can incorporate it into your everyday wardrobe.
-Just like a cardigan or a standard jacket, the Contrado Customised Kimono can be dressed up, or dressed down.
-Thanks to its versatility, this kimono can be worn in a variety of ways.
+Just like a cardigan or a standard jacket, the kimono can be dressed up, or dressed down.
+Thanks to its versatility, it can be worn in a variety of ways.
 It is easy to wear and can instantly glam up an otherwise simple outfit.

 Most people think that kimonos are specifically for spring and summer.
 However, with a little creativity, and some layering, there is no reason why you can’t wear a kimono in the colder months.

 A kimono can add a stylish, boho vibe to your outfit.
 The oversized and floaty design can add a whole new element to your look, with hardly any effort.
 Keep the rest of your look super simple, to let your kimono do all of the talking.
 We love pairing it with a pair of cute shorts and a simple t-shirt, when the weather is warm enough, or boyfriend style jeans, when you want to cover up a bit more.
 A pair of flat sneakers will finish the look off to perfection.